PhosKinTime Documentation

 pip install -r requirements.txt

-Or if using pyproject.toml
+Or if using pyproject.toml, add:

 pip install poetry